Esri/hub.js/docs/HOW_TO_HUBJS.md

 The easiest thing to do is edit the function in the Hub.js package, under `node_modules`.
 You can then verify it within the ember app, and when its working...

-- add/update the function to the appropritate package in Hub.js and add tests
+- add/update the function to the appropriate package in Hub.js and add tests
 - open Hub.hs PR, get it approved & merged
 - cut a release (see Releasing section below)
 - bump Hub.js version in Hub App and `yarn` to install